 In ‘For Whom the Bell Tolls’, also known as ‘No Man is an Island’, Donne explores themes of life, death, and the human condition.
 He addresses humanity, asking everyone to reconsider how they perceive themselves and their relationship to everyone else.
 Donne creates a mood and tone that are contemplative and thoughtful, while direct enough to clearly convey the major themes of ‘For Whom the Bell Tolls.’

 Explore For Whom the Bell Tolls/No Man is an Island

 Donne begins by addressing the impossibility of solitude.
 “No man,” he says, is an island.
 All people are connected to one another.
 So much so that any loss is important.
 He extends the metaphor to compare the loss of a human being to the loss of a segment of a continent.
 This emphasis on interconnectivity is continued in the next lines.
 The poem turns, the poet addresses himself, and he asks that when the bell tolls one should not worry who it is tolling for.
 It is tolling for everyone.
 A single person’s death is like the death of everyone.

-‘For Whom the Bell Tolls/No Man is an Island’ by John Donne is a fourteen line sonnet that does not follow either of the standard sonnet forms, Petrarchan or Shakespearean.
+‘For Whom the Bell Tolls/No Man is an Island’ by John Donne is a fourteen-line sonnet that does not follow either of the standard sonnet forms, Petrarchan or Shakespearean.
 The rhyme scheme is scattered with a few distinct end rhymes like “sea,” “me,” and “thee”.
 Donne also chose not to use a specific metrical pattern.
-The lines vary in length, a feature which is unusual for a sonnet.
+The lines vary in length, a feature that is unusual for a sonnet.

 There is a distinctive turn, or volta, towards the end of the poem.
 Donne changes narrative perspectives and addresses his own position in the world.
 He also addresses the listener, asking that they change their understanding of what it means to be human.